extendedwhanau/DarkLight/content/installation.md

       Artist: PXLD. & Catherine Ellis

-      The Edge is a place of pause- where sea, city, and sky converge in shifting light, offering a moment of reflection at the horizon
+      The Edge is a place of pause- where sea, city, and sky converge in shifting light, offering a moment of reflection at the horizon.
 ---